 - Designed by and for professional project managers, following professional project management standards.

 - Online productivity –less meetings, less documents, less workflows– through distributed collaboration among 12 specialized roles: Organization Owner, 6 roles on demand management and 5 roles on supply management.

-- Freemium product –unlimited time, unlimited users, only managers have to pay– usable via web and mobile application.
+- Freemium product –unlimited time, unlimited users– usable via web and mobile application.

 Start using PMPeople for free, for unlimited time and for any number of users.
-In premium organizations, only managers have to pay.
-Several roles –stakeholders, team members, sponsors and resource managers– are always free.
-You can increase or decrease your premium seats according to the organization actual needs.
-Premium organizations have access to our interactive support through Slack.
-Our servers are located in EU.
+In premium organizations, only managers have a cost.
+Several roles –stakeholders, team members, sponsors, and resource managers– are always free.
+You can increase or decrease your premium seats according to the organization’s actual needs.
+Premium organizations have access to our online interactive support.
+Our servers are located in the EU.
 This software can also be hosted on customer premises.